-What is Adolescent and Teenage Counselling?
+What is Adolescent Counselling?

-This can entail traditional talking therapy, or can use other techniques which draw on the expressive nature of young people- such as art therapy.
+This can entail traditional talking therapy, or can use other techniques which draw on the expressive nature of young people, such as art therapy.

 Who is an adolescent?

-When to get help:
+When to get help

-In summary, don’t believe that feeling depressed is a ‘normal’ side of growing up.
-Anything that interferes with your everyday life in a negative way should be tackled and your mental health should be included in this.
+Don’t believe that feeling depressed is a ‘normal’ side of growing up.
+Anything that interferes with your everyday life in a negative way should be tackled, and your mental health should be included in this.

 Harley Therapy’s practitioners provide Adolescent and Teenage Counselling in London.